2 Chainz: 2016–2019: Pretty Girls Like Trap Music and Rap or Go to the League

-Epps began 2016 with the March release of a 12-record collaborative album with rapper Lil Wayne titled ColleGrove, which was intended to be the debut album between 2 Chainz and Lil Wayne.
-However, Wayne's ongoing lawsuit with Cash Money Records prevented Wayne from being a primary artist on the album.
-Epps appears as the primary artist on the album with eight tracks featuring Lil Wayne.
+In 2016, Epps kicked off the year by releasing a collaborative album with rapper Lil Wayne titled ColleGrove in March.
+The album was supposed to mark the debut collaboration between 2 Chainz and Lil Wayne.
+However, Wayne's legal battle with Cash Money Records stopped him from taking the lead on the album.
+As a result, Epps assumed the role of the main artist on the album, with Lil Wayne making appearances on eight tracks.
 The album features prominent producers such as Honorable C.N.O.T.E., Mike Will Made It, Zaytoven, TM88, Metro Boomin, London on da Track, and more.
 ColleGrove received decent reviews from critics and fans.

-Epps continued his work in 2016 with the August 5 release of mixtape Daniel Son: Necklace Don, a 9-track mixtape that Epps released independently.
-The mixtape originally featured Drake and YFN Lucci on it, but Epps chose to move the song "Big Amount ft.
-Drake" to the 2017 studio album Pretty Girls Like Trap Music because of its mass appeal on the mixtape and star power performance.
+Epps continued his work in 2016 with the August 5 release of the mixtape Daniel Son: Necklace Don, a 9-track mixtape that Epps released independently.
+Originally, the mixtape included Drake and YFN Lucci, but Epps decided to transfer the track "Big Amount ft.
+Drake" to the 2017 studio album Pretty Girls Like Trap Music due to its widespread appeal and the stellar performance by the featured artist.
 Daniel Son: Necklace Don received a 3-out-of-5-star review from XXL magazine.

-2016 was wrapped up by Epps's third mixtape, titled Hibachi for Lunch, which was released October 28.
+2016 was wrapped up by Epps's third mixtape, titled Hibachi for Lunch, which was released on October 28.
 The 7-track mixtape originally featured Quavo, Gucci Mane, Ty Dolla Sign, and Future.
 However, the song "Good Drank ft.
 Quavo and Gucci Mane" was moved to Pretty Girls Like Trap Music.
-Notable production was done by Mike Will Made It, K Swisha, and Buddah Bless.
+Mike Will Made It, K Swisha, and Buddah Bless were the notable producers for the project.